a-kowalenko/kickerapp/README.md

 - **Additional Features**: We're continually adding new functionalities to enhance your experience.

 ## Tech Stack
-ZeroHero is crafted using a blend of modern technologies and tools for a robust and scalable application:
+KickerApp is crafted using a blend of modern technologies and tools for a robust and scalable application:

 - **Frontend**:
   - **ReactJS**: A powerful JavaScript library for building user interfaces.